 About The Airport

 Hermes is the operator of both Larnaka International Airport and Pafos International Airport.
 A consortium comprised of nine local and international shareholders, it assumed management & control of the Airports in 2006, under a 25-year BOT Concession Agreement with the Republic of Cyprus.
-The new passenger terminal in Pafos opened in November 2008, and in Larnaka, November 2009, marking the biggest construction project ever undertaken in Cyprus.
+The new passenger terminal in Pafos opened in November 2008, and in Larnaka, November 2009, making this the biggest construction project ever undertaken in Cyprus.

 Hermes Airports’ core value, ‘As One: achieving customer service excellence’, forms the heart of the organisation and has driven a number of upgrades that include:

 - An extensive refurbishment of Larnaka’s commercial areas that is scheduled for completion in August 2020